harrishutchison/Blackjack/README.md

 # Blackjack in Java
-Java program that allows you to play Blackjack against the dealer.
+Java program that allows you to play blackjack against the dealer.